The Rev. Alex Dyer

 Alex also brings experience in the wider church, which started with working for Episcopal News Service.
 Since then he has served as a Deputy to General Convention, a member of the search committee for the Bishop of Connecticut, a member of the Commission on Ministry for the Diocese of Connecticut and served the President of the Standing Committee in the Diocese of Connecticut.

 For the past three years, Alex has been working on his Doctorate in Ministry from Virginia Theological Seminary.
-His project focuses on reconnecting churches to their neighborhoods, discovering what God is up to and how parishes can join God’s mission.
+His project focused on using community organizing tools to reconnect churches to their neighborhoods, discovering what God is up to and how parishes can join God’s mission.
 He hopes to defend his thesis this coming spring.

 While Alex was born in Tennessee, he spent much of his childhood in Montgomery County, Maryland, and is delighted to rejoin many members of his family who still live in the DC area.